someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 # highlight-end
 ```

-If the command returns an error, you can install both Python and `pip` using your distribution's package manager:
+If the command returns an error, you can install Python and `pip` using your distro's package manager:

 <Tabs>
 <TabItem value="linux-fedora" label="Fedora/CentOS">